ozsharfr/ice_breaker/README.md

 #### AWS Bedrock

 AWS authentication is required to access the Bedrock models.
 You can use the `okta-cli` to authenticate with AWS and get temporary credentials.
+Refer to the sample repo [here](https://github.com/Deloitte-US-Engineering/dep-okta-cli) on setting up `okta-cli` in your codespace.

 After authenticating with okta-cli, LLM Gateway may be started with a model config file.

 A sample config for Bedrock is available at `configs/sample-provider-configs/model-config-bedrock.yaml`.